Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Introduction

-for any $r\in (0,+\infty)$.
-When $r\in (0,\frac{ln(n+1)}{n} ]$, there is $\theta < 1$.
-However, the Bishop-Gromov volume comparison theorem shows that $\theta >1$ in hyperbolic space $\mathbb{H}^{n+1}$, which contradicts the above conclusion. \end{counterexample} It follows from the above counterexample that (\ref{1.4}) does not hold in $\mathbb{H}^{n+1}$, so we conjecture and wish to propose a new Michael-Simon type inequality for the $k$-th mean curvatures in $\mathbb{H}^{n+1}$ depending on the above three features of the Michael-Simon type inequality in Riemannian manifolds.
-It can be regarded as a hyperbolic version of the Michael-Simon type inequality in Riemannian manifolds with nonnegative sectional curvatures. \begin{conjecture} Let $M$ be a compact hypersurface in $\mathbb{H}^{n+1}$ (possibly with boundary $\partial M$) and let $f$ be a positive smooth function on $M$.
-Then
+According to the Bishop-Gromov volume comparison theorem, in the hyperbolic space $\mathbb{H}^{n+1}$, $\theta >1$.
+However, if $r\in (0,\frac{ln(n+1)}{n} ]$, then $\theta < 1$, which is clearly in contradiction with the Bishop-Gromov volume comparison theorem. \end{counterexample} Counterexample \ref{ex1.7} provides an answer to Question \ref{qu1.4}, namely, the conclusion in \cite{B21} does not hold in hyperbolic space $\mathbb{H}^{n+1}$.
+Therefore, we make conjectures for the Michael-Simon type inequality in $\mathbb{H}^{n+1}$. \begin{conjecture} Let $M$ be a compact hypersurface in $\mathbb{H}^{n+1}$ (possibly with boundary $\partial M$) and let $f$ be a positive smooth function on $M$.
+Then,

 In particular, when $M$ is closed and $f=const$, there holds